 top of page

-The Phase I Environmental Site Assessment (Phase I ESA) is a very common report used to identify potential or existing environmental contamination liabilities for real estate properties.
+The Phase I Environmental Site Assessment is a very common report used to identify potential or existing environmental contamination liabilities for real estate properties.
 Early history of Phase I ESA’s date back to the 1970’s with studies assessing the risks of owning commercial properties potentially contaminated with toxic chemicals or disposal.
 Creation of today’s Phase I ESA was largely a result of the U.S. courts passing the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA).

 In addition to providing protections under CERCLA, a Phase I ESA may identify: